nus-cs2103-AY2122S1/ip/docs/README.md

 Duke is a task manager and is named after the Java mascot Duke.

 ## Setting up
-1. Download `Duke.jar` from V0.2 from the Releases tab.
+1. Download `duke.jar` from V0.2 from the Releases tab.
-2. Run `Duke.jar` and begin using it to keep track of all the tasks you need to attend to.
+2. Run `duke.jar` and begin using it to keep track of all the tasks you need to attend to.

 ## Features
 1. Add a task of type(todo/event/deadline) to the list.